An Analytical Approach for Insulin-like Growth Factor Receptor 1 and Mammalian Target of Rapamycin Blockades in Ewing Sarcoma: Introduction

 \section{Introduction}

-Quantifying the fragility and robustness of biological cell signaling pathways is a problem of paramount importance in guided targeted cancer therapy.
-In this note, we restrict our attention to Ewing sarcoma -— which like many cancer types —- often circumvents the effect of drug therapies due to counter-regulatory signaling cascades.
-In ES, compelling evidence has shown that the insulin-like growth factor 1 receptor (IGF-1R) is particularly important \cite{Kolb, Tolcher, Prieur, Mateo} as it is involved in the activation of multiple oncogenic pathways including the downstream activation of phosphoinositide-3-kinase/Akt/mammalian target of rapamycin (mTOR) \cite{Schwartz}.
-To this end, studies have shown that targeting IGF-1R can inhibit growth in ES cells in vitro, in xenograft models, and in 10-14\% of ES patients who had dramatic (albeit short-lived) clinical responses to IGF-1R Abs in clinical trials conducted since 2007 \cite{Scotland,Kurzrock}.
-As such, combinatorial inhibition of IGF-1R and mTOR has been shown to triple the response rate as compared to sole IGF-1R inhibition \cite{Naing, Schwartz2, Atzori, Zhong}.
-Although drug-resistant ES samples still arise, this noted synergistic effect with respect to duration of response lends support to notions of network ``fragility'' and ``robustness'' \cite{kitano}.
-That is, on the one hand, tumors can initially be quite fragile to dual IGF-1R/mTOR targeting while, on the other hand, quickly acquire drug resistance, that manifests as robustness mediated by alternative feedback loops that promote cell survival.
-This preliminary note lays the continued foundation to the follow key question: \\ \\ \textbf{Central Question:} \emph{Given the complexity and cost of selecting drug candidates, can we quantify (and therefore predict) pathway fragility in order to uncover a set of a set of $n$-tuple targets that can properly disrupt the alternative signaling cascades attributed to ES tumor growth?} \\ \\ In addressing this critical question, a host of new ``-omics'' technologies has provided cancer biologists with unparalleled access to expression data across the proteome or transcriptome that allows scientific exploration of tumor phenotype at the network level, rather than a reductionist approach confined to specific protein-protein interactions.
-As such, one can consider cellular interactions apart of the interactome as a complex dynamical system represented by weighted graphs \cite{alon,barabasi,barabasi2,West}.
-In doing so, we are able to compute certain geometric features in hopes of elucidating certain key attributes and stylized facts of the underlying system.
-One such property is the geometric notion of curvature \cite{DoCarmo}.
-We have previously shown that increased Ricci curvature is positively correlated with increased robustness, herein expressed as $\Delta Ric \times \Delta R\geq 0$ \cite{our_nature}.
-Generally speaking, robustness relates to the rate at which a given dynamical system returns to its original (normal) state following a perturbation or external disturbance.
-Though essential for maintaining homeostasis in living organisms, as applied to cancer, robustness can be interpreted as the ability of malignant cells to coopt or reshape signaling pathways in a way that preserves cell survival despite perturbations induced by drug therapy.
-In practice, we note that malignant cells may acquire robustness against some perturbations, and in so doing, unearth other areas of fragility that would not otherwise have existed.
-This oncogene addiction can be exploited using biologically targeted therapies that selectively kill cancer cells and belies the use of many of today’s most effective oncology drugs.
+Quantifying the fragility (and robustness) of biological pathways is a problem of paramount importance in guided targeted cancer therapy.
+In this note, we restrict our attention to Ewing Sarcoma (ES) - which like many cancer types, often circumvents the effect of drug therapies due to alternative feedback signaling cascades.
+In ES, compelling evidence has shown that the insulin-like growth factor 1 receptor (IGF-1R) is particularly important \cite {Kolb, Tolcher, Prieur, Mateo} as it is involved in the activation of multiple oncogenic pathways including the downstream activation of phosphoinositide-3-kinase/Akt/mammalian target of rapamycin (mTOR) \cite{Schwartz}.
+To this end, studies have shown that targeting IGF-1R can inhibit growth in ES cells \emph{in vitro} and in xenograft models \cite{Scotland}; however, clinical success has been muted due to the the low response rate \cite{Kurzrock}.
+As such, combinatorial inhibition of IGF-1R and mTOR has been shown to triple the response rate as compared to solely IGF-1R inhibition to limit inherent feedback \cite{Naing, Schwartz2, Atzori, Zhong}.
+Although drug-resistant ES samples still arise, this noted synergistic effect with respect to duration of response lends support to notions of network ``fragility and ``robustness'' \cite{kitano}.
+That is, on the one hand, the increase in response rate is correlated to an increase in fragility while, on the other hand, the formation of IGF-1R/mTOR drug resistance ES samples points to an increase in robustness (i.e., employing alternative feedback loops for continued metastasis).
+This preliminary note lays the continued foundation to the following key question: